 Individualised, affordable & quality care

-CHC is committed to providing people-centred care and ensuring that the care they provide improves clients’ quality of life.
+TCL is committed to providing people-centred care and ensuring that the care they provide improves clients’ quality of life.

 “We are here for our clients.
 We take the time to get to know them, what their likes and dislikes are.
 They are the most important person when we are with them… My position as a carer is to make my clients comfortable, happy, being a part of their community, enjoying themselves and to feel safe, this is an extension of my everyday life.”

-The aim of CHC is provide a supportive and autonomous work environment through which they can attract and retain quality worker members.
+The aim of TCL is provide a supportive and autonomous work environment through which they can attract and retain quality employee members.
 This is a significant competitive advantage over other care providers where employee turnover is as high as 25 per cent8.
 Employee turnover is a significant operating cost, detrimental to operating efficiency and negatively impacts quality of care via the loss of continuity of care staff.